GustavoBorges13/GustavoBorges13/README.md

-- 🔭 I’m currently working on game development
+- 🔭 I’m currently working on game development and software creation
 - 🌱 I’m currently learning Java and Python
 - 👯 I’m looking to collaborate on find error snippets
 - 👾 I’m currently an intern in the IT service-desk area (HPE AUTOMOTORES DO BRASIL LTDA)